jrmi/ricochet.js/Readme.md

 then execute the main function and collect the returned value.
 The returned value is sent back to the client.

-The script have access to some globally defined variable:
+The script have access to some globally defined variables:
 - `console` to enable console.log

-- `store` to allow store modification
+and receive an object with following properties:

+- `store` the very same store API used for JSON store API.
+Allow you to do some protected operation
 - `method` the http verb used
 - `query` a dict of query parameters
 - `body` the request payload